How social influence affects the wisdom of crowds in influence networks: The role of social power in improving and optimizing the wisdom

 see \cref{fig1}.
-Intuitively, improving or optimizing the wisdom needs the influence system to allocate larger social power to more accurate individuals, that is, the ordering of influence system's social power allocation is consistent with the ordering of individuals' accuracy, where individual $i$'s accuracy is represented by $1/\sigma^{2}_{i}$.
-More specifically, we define the following notions of consistency progressively.
+Intuitively, to improve the wisdom an influence system needs to allocate larger social power to more accurate individuals, that is, the ordering of its social power allocations should be consistent with the ordering of individuals' accuracy, where individual $i$'s accuracy is indicated by $1/\sigma^{2}_{i}$.
+However, \cref{f1-a,f1-b} show that this is neither sufficient nor necessary to improve the wisdom.
+Based on this observation, we define the following notions of consistency progressively.